jwarz/data-scientists-tools/intermediate_r/readme.md

 Let’s see what happens if your vectors `linkedin` and `facebook` contain missing values (`NA`).

-**Instructions:**
+**Steps**

--   Calculate the average number of LinkedIn profile views, without specifying any optional arguments.
+1. Calculate the average number of LinkedIn profile views, without specifying any optional arguments.
 Simply print the result to the console.
--   Calculate the average number of LinkedIn profile views, but this time tell R to strip missing values from the input vector.
+2. Calculate the average number of LinkedIn profile views, but this time tell R to strip missing values from the input vector.

-**Solution:**

 ``` r
 # Basic average of linkedin